iklam/iklam.github.io/_posts/2017-12-20-lambda-notes-003-invoke-dynamic.markdown

           )Ljava/lang/invoke/CallSite;"
 ```

-You can see that its name and parameter types corresponds to the method
+You can see that its name and parameter types corresponds to the method:

 ```
 CallSite HelloInvoke.myBSM(